Kassala Sudan Travel Guide

 Waste management is rudimentary; formal recycling is generally not available.
 Water is a precious resource in this arid country; be mindful of usage.

-Eco-friendly accommodation or tour operators are not in Kassala.
+Eco-friendly accommodation or tour operators are not available in Kassala.
 The local tourism infrastructure does not support these specialized offerings.

 Cultural sensitivity is important in a conservative and culturally rich destination like Kassala.